trufnetwork/rewards_contracts/docs/tasks.md

 > NOTE: Do not use rebasing token.
 >
-> 'deployed_addresses.json' won't save 'clone' contract address, please write it down somewhere.
+> 'deployed_addresses.json' won't save the newly deployed 'escrow' contract address, please write it down somewhere.

 ## Verify contracts